SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.5.md

 #### SLProtocol would incorrectly flush timetrace data when only element data had to be flushed \[ID_25273\]

-In some cases, when SLProtocol had to flush element data, it would also incorrectly flush time­trace data.
+In some cases, when SLProtocol had to flush element data, it would also incorrectly flush timetrace data.

 #### Problem when retrieving a large number of alarms from a MySQL database \[ID_25298\]